 Have you got what it takes to be the National Storytelling Festival’s next Best Story Slammer?
 Anyone’s welcome to apply – all you need is a little bit of courage and a true, five-minute story that suits this year’s theme, REVELATION.

 Applications are in the form of a recorded 2-minute story excerpt.
 (Details below.)
-All entries will be judged by a panel and six will be selected to tell at the National Storytelling Festival on Saturday, October 7.
-Those selected will receive a weekend ticket to the Festival!
+All entries will be judged by a panel and six will be selected to tell at the National Storytelling Festival on Saturday, October 6.
+Those selected to tell will receive a weekend ticket to the Festival!

 WHAT YOU NEED TO KNOW –

-• Your story must connect to the theme REUNION in some way.
-(Note: You do not need to say the words of the theme in your story, but your story should connect to that idea.)
-Be creative!
+• Your story must connect to the theme REVELATION in some way.
+You do not need to say the word ‘Revelation’ in your story, but you do need to connect to the idea.

 • True, original stories only.